sertainty/Sertainty-Wrappers/NodeJS/README.md

 or [download it as a zip file](https://github.com/sertainty/Sertainty-Wrappers/archive/master.zip)

 ### Step 3: Configure the Development Environment
-So that the Sertainty Tools can be found, set the install location of the Sertainty Tools using `SERTAINTY_HOME` system environment variable.
+So that the Sertainty Tools can be found, set the install location of the Sertainty Tools using the `SERTAINTY_HOME` system environment variable.

 `setx SERTAINTY_HOME /M "%ProgramFiles%\Sertainty"`